circleci/circleci-docs/jekyll/_cci2/insights.md

             - test
 ```
 #### 3. Create two source collectors.
-You will need to create two "source collectors" on Sumo Logic which will return an HTTPS URL which will be used to send your job data to.
+You will need to create two *source collectors* on Sumo Logic which will return an HTTPS URL.
+Your job data will be sent to this HTTPS URL.

 You will need to create one called `circleci/job-collector` and another called `circleciworkflow-collector`.